nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/USING_NESTED_DATA.md

 ## Try it Out

 Now when you click on an animal's name in the list view, you should see your new animal detail view.
+Note that this image shows buttons that we will be adding in the next chapters.
+Stay tuned!

 ![image of animal detail view](./images/animal-details.gif)